OCA/odoo-community.org/CONTRIBUTING.rst

   and are generally more efficient
 * The same applies for recordset methods: use `filtered`, `mapped`, `sorted`, ...
-* Exceptions: Use `from openerp.exceptions import Warning as UserError` (v8) or `from openerp.exceptions import UserError` (v9)
-  or find a more appropriate exception in `openerp.exceptions.py`
+* Exceptions: Use `from odoo.exceptions import Warning as UserError` (v8) or `from odoo.exceptions import UserError` (as of v9) or find a more appropriate exception in `odoo.exceptions.py`
 * Document your code

   * Docstring on methods should explain the purpose of a function,